theo-armour/agenda/1-notes.md

 # Notes

 Dspach watch straps 638 20th

+Pmnr doctor

 My current life is quite wonderful.
 My guess is that a year from now my life will still be wonderful.